algolia/algoliasearch-client-csharp/README.md

  * **SetFacetFilters**: filter the query by a list of facets.
 Each facet is encoded as `attributeName:value`.
 For example: `["category:Book","author:John%20Doe"]`).
  * **SetFacets**: List of object attributes that you want to use for faceting. <br/>Only attributes that have been added in **attributesForFaceting** index setting can be used in this parameter.
 You can also use `*` to perform faceting on all attributes specified in **attributesForFaceting**.

+#### Distinct parameter
+ * **EnableDistinct**: If set to YES, enable the distinct feature (disabled by default) if the `attributeForDistinct` index setting is set.
+This feature is similar to the SQL "distinct" keyword: when enabled in a query with the `distinct=1` parameter, all hits containing a duplicate value for the attributeForDistinct attribute are removed from results.
+For example, if the chosen attribute is `show_name` and several hits have the same value for `show_name`, then only the best one is kept and others are removed.

 ```csharp
 Index index = client.InitIndex("contacts");